stephenburnett714/Random-Jeopardy/README.md

 - Find and use external api
 - Render questions on page
 - Allow user to type in answer
 - if answer is correct add the number of points for the question to total score and move on to next question.
-If incorect show the correct answer and move to the next question.
+- If answer is incorect show the correct answer and move to the next question.

 #### PostMVP